Heathrow Airport: Future expansion and plans

-Runway and terminal expansion
+Third runway and terminal expansion

 There is a long history of expansion proposals for Heathrow since it was first designated as a civil airport.
 Following the cancellation of the Maplin project in 1974, a fourth terminal was proposed but expansion beyond this was ruled out.
 However, the Airports Inquiries of 1981–83 and the 1985 Airports Policy White Paper considered further expansion and, following a four-year-long public inquiry in 1995–99, Terminal 5 was approved.
 In 2003, after many studies and consultations, the Future of Air Transport White Paper was published which proposed a third runway at Heathrow, as well as a second runway at Stansted Airport.
 In January 2009, the Transport Secretary at the time, Geoff Hoon announced that the British government supported the expansion of Heathrow by building a third 2200 m runway and a sixth terminal building.
 This decision followed the 2003 white paper on the future of air transport in the UK, and a public consultation in November 2007.
 This was a controversial decision which met with widespread opposition because of the expected greenhouse gas emissions, impact on local communities, as well as noise and air pollution concerns.

 Before the 2010 general election, the Conservative and Liberal Democrat parties announced that they would prevent the construction of any third runway or further material expansion of the airport's operating capacity.
 The Mayor of London, then Boris Johnson, took the position that London needs more airport capacity, favouring the construction of an entirely new airport in the Thames Estuary rather than expanding Heathrow.
 After the Conservative-Liberal Democrat coalition took power, it was announced that the third runway expansion was cancelled.
 Two years later, leading Conservatives were reported to have changed their minds on the subject.

 Another proposal for expanding Heathrow's capacity was the Heathrow Hub, which aims to extend both runways to a total length of about 7,000 metres and divide them into four so that they each provide two, full-length runways, allowing simultaneous take-offs and landings while decreasing noise levels.